Divi Tips 71

 }

-3 - Add padding if necessary:
+3 – Add margins (padding) if needed:

 .et_bloom .split .et_bloom_form_text {